briankendall/missionControlFullDesktopBar/README.md

 An application that invokes Mission Control in a manner that causes all of the desktop previews to be present immediately like they were in macOS 10.10 and earlier, rather than requiring the user to mouse over them.
 This is accomplished using one of two incredibly hacky and unsavory methods.

-It's intended to be a replacement for [forceFullDesktopBar](https://github.com/briankendall/forceFullDesktopBar) as it seems unlikely that method will ever be able to work in macOS 10.12 and later.
-While this app may work in macOS 10.11, I personally haven't tested it and you should just use [forceFullDesktopBar](https://github.com/briankendall/forceFullDesktopBar) because it will work a lot better.
+It's intended to be an alternative to [forceFullDesktopBar](https://github.com/briankendall/forceFullDesktopBar) that doesn't require disabling System Integrity Protection or injecting code into the Dock.
+I prefer forceFullDesktopBar as it works consistently and with less strange side effects.
+Either way it's going to be hacky though, so pick your poison!

 ## Quick start